 Issue Date Amendment 1 2004 First issue 1 + A1 2008 Amendment 1: Reference to Electricity and Pipe Line Works (assessment of environmental effects) Regulations removed.
-Reference to Electricity Works (Environmental Impact Assessment) (England and Wales) Regulations changed to refer to the document amended in 2007.
+Reference to Electricity Works (Environmental Impact Assessment)(England and Wales) Regulations changed to refer to the document amended in 2007.
 Reference to Electricity Safety, Quality and Continuity Regulations 2002 changed to refer to document amended in 2006.
 2 2016 Minor revision to reflect changes in the Ofgem Competition in Connections regime and updating of reference publications and legislation.
 This issue includes the following principal technical changes.
-Clause 1: Scope amended to generally cover HV underground connections up to and including 20 kV to account for changes in ER G88.
 Added definition of "ADMD" and "IDNO".
 Added requirement for fault level contribution from distributed generation to be considered.
-Clause 4: Clause 4: Changed 'Building Regulations 2010' to 'Building Regulations (applicable to the location)' to reflect different Building Regulations apply for different locations of the UK.
+Clause 4: Changed 'Building Regulations 2010' to 'Building Regulations (applicable to the location)' to reflect different Building Regulations apply for different locations of the UK.
 Added explanatory footnote.
+Clause 6.1: Added requirement for meter cabinets to conform to BS 8567.
 Clause 6.2: